Blendify/blender-manual/trunk/blender_docs/manual/physics/soft_body/interior_forces.rst

 Luckily, Blender allows us to define additional *virtual* connections.
-On one hand we can define virtual connections between the diagonal edges of a quad face (*Stiff Quads*, *Image 1b*), on the other hand we can define virtual connections between a vertex and any vertices connected to it's neighbours (*Bending Stiffness*).
+On one hand we can define virtual connections between the diagonal edges of a quad face (*Stiff Quads*, *Image 1b*), on the other hand we can define virtual connections between a vertex and any vertices connected to it's neighbors (*Bending Stiffness*).
 In other words, the amount of bend that is allowed between a vertex and any other vertex that is separated by two edge connections.